14546 Private Frederick William Purton, 6th Battalion, Bedfordshire Regiment,

 We will remember them 6

 Frederick Purton is commemorated on the War Memorials on the village green and in St Peter & St Paul’s Church Little Gaddesden.
-He is also named on the Rolls of Honour in the church, together with his older brothers Edwin and Reginald and his cousin Ernest Purton, who all survived the war, as did Edwin’s brother-in-law George Liberty.
-Frederick’s cousin Bertie Purton, who also survived, has been added to the 2018 Revised Roll.
+He is also named on the Rolls of Honour in the church.
+His older brothers Edwin Purton and Reginald Purton, his cousin Ernest Purton and Edwin‘s brother-in-law George Liberty are also named on the Rolls of Honour.
+His cousin Bertie Purton has been added to the 2018 Centenary Revision of the Roll.
 Frederick was posthumously awarded the 1914-15 Star, British War Medal and Allied Victory Medal.
+His next of kin would also have received a memorial plaque and scroll; an example of the scroll and covering letter can be seen in William Mayling’s entry.

-He is commemorated on the grave of his sister Ellen Elizabeth (Nellie) Purton, who was buried 20th October 1937 in the old churchyard of St Peter and St Paul’s Church, Little Gaddesden.
+Frederick Purton is also commemorated on the grave of his sister Ellen Elizabeth (Nellie) Purton, who was buried 20th October 1937 in the old churchyard of St Peter and St Paul’s Church, Little Gaddesden.

-The grave is half way along the Northern edge of the old churchyard.
-The inscription reads:
+The grave is half way along the Northern edge of the old churchyard next to the hedge, NW of Leonard Hing’s grave.